rocky-linux/documentation/docs/books/admin_guide/15-three-swordsmen.md

 1       2       3       4
 ```

-There is no `print` command in The RockyLinux OS, `print` can only be used in awk, and its difference from printf is that it automatically adds a newline at the end of each line.
+No `print` command exists in RockyLinux OS.
+You can only use `print` in `awk`, and its difference from `printf` is that it automatically adds a newline at the end of each line.
 For example:

 ```bash
 Shell > awk '{printf $1 "\t" $2"\n"}' /tmp/printf.txt